 Back in the 1980s, it was an “unwritten” rule for Cuban kids to report on the news every morning in class.
 It was done individually and the selection was completely random.
 Any kid could be asked questions about the previous evening broadcast.
 Kids that dared not to be informed were considered ideologically defective.

-By news, I mean a carefully edited broadcast transmitted simultaneously at 8:30 PM on the (only) two channels of the Cuban National Television.
-This “editing” followed a simple rule: most good news from the Socialist Bloc and most bad news from the Capitalist Bloc.
-The rest of the program consisted of lists of over-fulfilled economic goals, celebrations of patriotic anniversaries, and neverending Castro’s speeches.
+By “news” I mean a carefully edited broadcast transmitted simultaneously at 8:30 PM on the (only) two channels of the Cuban National Television.
+This “editing” followed a simple rule: most good news from the Eastern Bloc and most bad news from the Western Bloc.
+The rest of the program consisted of lists of over-fulfilled economic goals, celebrations of patriotic anniversaries, and never-ending Castro’s speeches.
 Being informed, on the other hand, meant repeating whatever the news presenter said.
 No additions and no improvising were admitted.
 Spontaneous manifestations were immediately punished and/or ridiculed by the teachers and/or other children.

 Since previous months, the Cuban TV had announced the participation of a high school teacher in the Challenger mission.
 It was so unprecedented that they couldn’t hide it from our news.
 Christa McAuliffe had been selected among thousands of applicants to become the first teacher in space.
 She was expected to conduct science experiments for her students and to give a tour of the spacecraft.
 She would also teach a lesson from orbit, a lesson that would be broadcasted to millions of schoolchildren.
 A teacher in space was the coolest thing we’ve ever heard!